 The density of population is an important characteristic when considering the delivery of transit services.
-Population densities per acre in Pueblo County are depicted in Figure 5.
-Higher urban-level densities are distributed relatively evenly across the City of Pueblo, especially the older sections of the City platted before 1970.
+Densities based on estimates developed by the Pueblo Area Council of Governments Urban Transportation Planning Division are depicted in Figure 5.
+It can be seen that higher urban-level densities are distributed fairly evenly across the City of Pueblo, especially the older sections of the City platted before 1970.